 Defence of Domestic Violence Allegations

 Each case involving domestic violence and family violence is different and will apply different strategies for different goals.
-If domestic violence charges are not credible, a criminal defence lawyer can help you understand the options in your case and help create a defence to get the best possible outcome.
+If domestic violence charges are not credible, or there is not enough evidence to support a conviction, a criminal defence lawyer can help you understand the options in your case and help create a defence to get the best possible outcome.

 There are many factors that the court will consider for cases of domestic assault, including:

 If you can show that the seriousness of the injuries was far less than claimed, this can open up the opportunity to argue that the facts are exaggerated or simply its a matter of a false allegation.

 It is helpful to show that the accused is an upstanding citizen with a good job or is a good parent to their children.
 Character references from employers, neighbours, or other people in the community can help defend you in court.

 Programs to Resolve Conflict Outside of the Criminal Justice System